emmywritescode/emmywritescode/README.md

 #### I'm an aspiring data analyst with a unique approach to problem-solving and a passion for data analysis.

 - 🔭 I’m dedicated to enhancing my skills through practical project work.
-- 🌱 I’m currently learning Data Wrangling with Python.
+- 🌱 I am currently learning Pandas for data analysis using Python.
 - 👯 I’m looking to collaborate on group projects that involve analyzing complex data sets and deriving meaningful insights to inform strategic decision-making.
 - ✨ I'm open to Junior Data Analyst roles and internship opportunities.
 - 🤔 I’m looking for help with analyzing data with Python and R.